nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This feature adds a student contact to TutorAid, which includes details such as the student's name, contact number, the parent's name and contact number.
 It is mainly implemented by `AddStudentCommand#execute()` in the `AddStudentCommand` class.
-Additionally, it also facilitated by the following methods:
+It also facilitated by the following methods:
+* `TutorAidParser#parseCommand`
-*
+* `AddCommandParser#parse`

-It also extends the `AddCommand` class, which acts as the parent class for all command classes that begin with the keyword `add`.

 Given below is an example of what happens when the user attempts to add a student to TutorAid:

+Step 1.
+The user launches the application for the first time.

+Step 2.
+The user executes `add -s sn/John Doe …​` to add this student to TutorAid.
+This command is first passed to `TutorAidParser#parseCommand`, which extracts the first keyword of every command.
+One the keyword `add` has been parsed, the remaining arguments of the command (`-s sn/John Doe …​`) are passed into `AddCommandParser#parse`.